Substance Abuse and Addiction Treatment Resources in Hempstead

 Ridding your body of harmful substances can include withdrawal symptoms that can be painful, even dangerous, especially for those who are dependent upon opiates, alcohol or benzodiazepines.
 Detoxing on your own isn’t a good idea as it can be perilous.
 At a detox center, patients have medical supervision and assistance throughout the process.

 Detox is an important step, but it is only the first step in the recovery process.
 Detox centers do not offer treatment programs, which is why patients who only utilize the services of a detox center are at a disadvantage.
-The Recovery Village is a nationally branded treatment center that offers medically supervised detox as well as inpatient and outpatient treatment programs.
+But some nationally branded treatment center offer medically supervised detox as well as inpatient and outpatient treatment programs.

 Recovery Meetings Near You